nibblegap/searx-cache/README.md

 ## Architecture

-7 services are used for production:
+6 services are used for production:

-* [traefik](https://docs.traefik.io/) as edge router to publish services.
 * [filtron](https://github.com/asciimoo/filtron) as reverse HTTP proxy to filter requests by different rules.
 * [morty](https://github.com/asciimoo/morty) as proxy to serve thumbnails.
 * [nginx](https://www.nginx.com/) as http server to serve static files.